-9. BANK LINE OF CREDIT
+10. BANK LINE OF CREDIT

-The Company has established a revolving line of credit with a major Canadian chartered bank and, upon amalgamation in July 2012, the limit of this line of credit was increased from \$4,500,000 to \$9,000,000 representing the combined limit of the predecessor corporations.
+The Company has established a revolving line of credit with a major Canadian chartered bank and, in July 2013, the limit of this line of credit was increased from \$9,000,000 to \$15,000,000.
 The line of credit is secured by a General Security Agreement and a first ranking interest in the mortgages and is repayable on demand.
 The availability of funds may be cancelled or restricted by the bank at any time.
-The credit facility bears interest at bank prime rate of 3.00% (2011 - 3.00%) plus 1%.
+The credit facility bears interest at bank prime rate of 3.00% (2012 - 3.00%) plus 1%.

 Financial covenants require the Company to maintain a minimum levels for net assets, debt to net assets ratio, and percentage of residential mortgages.
-As at December 31, 2012 the Company was in compliance with the bank's financial covenants.
+As at December 31, 2013 the Company was in compliance with the bank's financial covenants.

-10.CAPITAL STOCK
+11. CAPITAL STOCK